 Everyone has eaten or at least heard of a Cobb Salad.
-It seems to appear on almost every restaurant menu and is what comes to my mind when when I think of a chopped salad.
+It seems like it’s on every restaurant menu.
+And it’s what comes to my mind when when I think of a chopped salad.
 Each ingredient is chopped into tiny bite-size pieces so that every forkful contains just a little bit of everything.
 Oh yes, that perfect blend of flavor.

 The Cobb Salad came up in a recent conversation I had with my nephew and his adorable wife.
 Somehow we started taking about recipes and how I come up with some of my ideas.
 I had to give that a little thought.
 Where DO I get most of my recipes and ideas?

 I guess mostly they come from experiences I’ve had over the years– trips I’ve taken, wonderful cooks I’ve had the pleasure of knowing, and reading too many cookbooks to count from restaurants and chefs famous for creating recipes that have stood the test of time.

 My nephew, hailing from Southern California, gave the example of the infamous Cobb Salad, with its beginnings in LA.
 Yes, exactly!

 The Cobb Salad.
 Well that got me thinking.
 What is the history of this very popular salad?
 I’ve eaten countless Cobb Salads and yet have no idea why they call it a Cobb Salad.

 As it turns out, many versions exist about the origins of the Cobb Salad.
 Some say it was created in the 1920s by a California chef and named after Cobb Mountain in California.
 One version is that it was created by a chef in honor of Robert Cobb, owner of the LA Brown Derby restaurant chain. but my favorite version claims the Cobb Salad was created one evening in 1937 at the famous by Hollywood Brown Derby by the restaurant chain’s owner, Robert Howard Cobb.